vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 #### NSX ALB L4 Ingress with Contour L7 Ingress

-This option does not have all the NSX Advanced Load Balancer L7 ingress capabilities but uses it for L4 load balancing only and leverages Contour for L7 Ingress.
+This option does not have all the NSX Advanced Load Balancer L7 ingress capabilities but uses it for L4 load balancing only and leverages Contour for L7 ingress.
 This also allows sharing SE groups across workload clusters.
 This option is supported by VMware and it requires minimal setup.

 ## Design Recommendations